Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

    This should build a docker image and start it.

    b) (Alternative) If you're using your own ROS environment, download and copy the [ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) package into the `src` folder in your Catkin workspace.

-1. Navigate to your Catkin workspace and run `catkin_make`, then `source devel/setup.bash`.
+Then navigate to your Catkin workspace and run `catkin_make`, then `source devel/setup.bash`.
 Ensure there are no errors.

-1. Open a new terminal, navigate to your Catkin workspace, and run:
+2. Open a new terminal, navigate to your Catkin workspace, and run:

    ```bash
    source devel/setup.bash